lilla-nemeth/chitchat/README.md

 ## Description

-ChitChat is a chat application with Socket.io, Node.js, Express, JavaScript and React.
-UI is created with custom design.
+ChitChat is a chat application with rooms, created with JavaScript, React, Redux, Socket.io and Node.js.
+UI is made by custom design.
 For styling I used Styled Components library.

 ## Installing, running locally